Team capabilities

 Look for opportunities to alleviate remediation responsibility.
 For instance, if a non-compliant feature is already being rebuilt and will deploy in a reasonable amount of time, allow teams to remediate by replacement.

-New defects introduced
+Monitor new defects introduced

 Some product teams will interpret accessibility remediation as a one and done kind of task, then return to business as usual.
 This is why it’s important to validate remediation efforts with identical QA testing methodology as the first assessment and determine if new defects have been introduced.

-Compliance rates with best practices
+Monitor compliance rates with best practices

 With best practices established, regular surveys of compliance can now be reported to leadership.
 This information can be correlated to individual teams and new defects introduced.

-The expectation is that teams who are complying with best practices will introduce few new defects.
+The expectation is teams who are complying with best practices will introduce few new defects.
 If this is not the case, they may be misunderstanding or misrepresenting their compliance.

-Any strategic goal KPIs
+Monitor strategic goal KPIs

 Your strategic goals should have KPIs attached indicating their rate of completion.